ADSCIAN/ssalib/paper.md

 based on a time-delayed trajectory matrix with dimensions depending on the window parameter and the number of unit lags.
-This matrix consists of lagged copies of time series segments of a specified length, forming a Hankel matrix, i.e., with equal anti-diagonal values.
+This matrix consists of lagged copies of time series segments of a specified length, forming a Hankel matrix, i.e., a matrix with equal anti-diagonal values.
 In contrast, the VG-SSA approach captures time dependencies by constructing a special type of covariance matrix that has a Toeplitz structure, meaning that its diagonal values are identical.
 The eigenvalues of the SVD depend on the variance captured by each component, either